GSG 9: History

-As a consequence of the overwhelmed Bavarian State Police's mismanagement of the 1972 Munich massacre, the West German government established the GSG 9 police tactical unit in September 1972.
-This unit was formed under the command of Lieutenant Colonel (Oberstleutnant) Ulrich Wegener of the Federal Border Protection (Bundesgrenzschutz), who proposed the creation of the tactical unit.
-The Federal Ministry of the Interior, under Federal Interior Minister Hans-Dietrich Genscher, to whom Wegener also served as adjutant, sanctioned and directed its formation.
-The goal was to ensure that future high-risk situations could be handled adequately and professionally.
+As a consequence of the Bavarian State Police's inability to manage the 1972 Munich massacre, the West German government established GSG 9 in September 1972 as a dedicated counter‑terrorism unit within the Bundesgrenzschutz (Federal Border Guard).
+The unit was created under the command of Lieutenant Colonel (Oberstleutnant) Ulrich Wegener, who had proposed the formation of a specialised federal tactical force.
+Its establishment was authorised by the Federal Ministry of the Interior under Hans-Dietrich Genscher, to whom Wegener also served as adjutant.
+GSG 9 became one of the earliest purpose‑built counter‑terrorism units worldwide, intended to ensure that future high‑risk incidents could be handled with appropriate expertise and federal coordination.

-Many German politicians opposed the formation of GSG 9, fearing it would rekindle memories of the Schutzstaffel (SS) and the National Socialists' misuse of the military as an instrument of domestic power.
-To address these concerns, the decision was made to form the unit from the Federal Border Protection (Bundesgrenzschutz), rather than the German Army.
-This approach differed from Israel's military special operations unit, Sayeret Matkal, which was the only known comparable unit with some experience specifically in counter-terrorism and hostage-rescue at the time.
-Since German federal law also expressly forbid the use of military forces against the civilian population or domestic threats, creating a police tactical unit composed of highly trained and skilled police personnel avoided this issue.
+Many West German politicians opposed the formation of GSG 9, fearing it would rekindle memories of the Schutzstaffel (SS) and the National Socialists' misuse of military forces for domestic control.
+To address these concerns, the unit was created within the Federal Border Guard (Bundesgrenzschutz) rather than the West German Army.
+This differed from Israel's military special operations unit, Sayeret Matkal, which at the time was the only known comparable force with specific counter-terrorism and hostage-rescue experience.
+Because West German federal law expressly forbade the use of military forces against the civilian population or domestic threats, establishing a police tactical unit composed of highly trained police personnel avoided this issue.

-Two weeks after the Munich Olympic massacre, the GSG 9 unit was officially established on 26 September 1972.
+Two weeks after the Munich Olympic massacre, GSG 9 was officially established on 26 September 1972.
 By April 1973, Wegener reported that the first two sub-units (Teileinheiten) were operationally ready.
-At the time, the GSG 9 was part of the Bundesgrenzschutz (BGS; Federal Border Protection), which was renamed Bundespolizei (Federal Police) in 2005.
-The then-BGS had a paramilitary nature, using military ranks until 1976.
-BGS officers had combatant status, being de facto classified as combatants before 1965, with this status expressly regulated by law from 1965 to 1994.
-Additionally, conscripts could fulfill their military service obligation by serving in the BGS.
+At the time, GSG 9 was part of the Federal Border Guard (Bundesgrenzschutz, BGS), which was renamed the Federal Police (Bundespolizei) in 2005.
+The BGS had a paramilitary character, using military ranks until 1976.
+Its officers held combatant status—initially de facto before 1965, and formally regulated by law from 1965 to 1994.
+Conscripts were also able to fulfil their compulsory military service by serving in the BGS.

-The designation GSG 9 is derived from the structure of the Federal Border Protection (BGS, Bundesgrenzschutz), which, at the time of the unit's founding, consisted of four border protection commands with a total of eight border protection groups (GSG 1 to 7 and Sea).
-Since the GSG 9 was not integrated into any of the existing structures, it was designated Border Protection Group 9 (Grenzschutzgruppe 9, GSG 9).
+The designation "GSG 9" is derived from the organisational structure of the Federal Border Guard (Bundesgrenzschutz, BGS), which at the time consisted of four border guard commands comprising eight border guard groups (GSG 1–7 and "Sea").
+Because the new unit did not fit into any of the existing groups, it was designated Border Guard Group 9 (Grenzschutzgruppe 9, GSG 9).

-Since its inception, many other countries have developed counter-terrorism units trained by and modeled on the GSG 9.
-For example, Spain's Unidad Especial de Intervención (UEI) (Civil Guard) and India's National Security Guard (NSG), which was trained and upgraded with the help of GSG 9 after the 2008 Mumbai attacks.
-Additionally, many other countries have adopted various tactics, training methods, and operational strategies from GSG 9 to enhance their counter-terrorism capabilities.
+Since its inception, numerous countries have developed counter‑terrorism units that were trained by or modeled on GSG 9.
+Examples include Spain's Unidad Especial de Intervención (UEI) of the Civil Guard and India's National Security Guard (NSG), which received training and capability upgrades from GSG 9 following the 2008 Mumbai attacks.
+Many other countries have also adopted GSG 9 tactics, training methods, and operational concepts to strengthen their own counter‑terrorism capabilities.